Sudan Library

 The Sudan Library is a section of the library of the University of Khartoum.
-It serves as the national library of Sudan and is also a university research library.
+It serves as the national library of Sudan, and is also a university research library.

 It is a depository of all Sudanese publications since a legal deposit act came into effect in 1966.
 The library also collects works of Sudanese authors and works about Sudan published abroad.
 Its catalogue represents a retrospective national bibliography.
+In 2018, the library was one of the first to contribute to the Sudan Memory Project.

+The library sustained heavy damage during the Sudanese civil war.